 We camped at this park at the end of August 2013.
 We were there with 3 other families which consisted of 8 adults and 9 teenagers.
-This state park is about a 2.5 hour drive from Surrey BC but we approached the park at near dusk and the road was lined with deer which made driving very interesting and nerve racking at the same time.
+This state park is about a 2.5 hour drive from Surrey BC.
+We approached the park near dusk when the road was lined with deer.
+This made driving very interesting and nerve racking at the same time.
 We must have counted 150 deer in the short stretch of land from Greenbank along highway 525 to The State Park.
 I tried to take pictures but it was too dark and not safe enough to stop.Our family was staying in site 7 with friends in sites 35, 31 and 29.
-The sites are very treed and private with plenty of room for your trailer and an additional kids tent but if you are looking for sun you need to select your site carefully.
+The sites are very treed and private with plenty of room for your trailer and an additional kids tent.
+If you are looking for sun you need to select your site carefully.
 Site 7 had very little sun and was long and narrow so it was challenging to get our awning up.
 It also backed onto the bathrooms and for some reason, of which I would rather not know, the ground at the back of our site never dried out.
 It didn’t smell like a septic field but I am thinking that had something to do with it.
 Our friends in site 35 also had a narrow site but it was very long with a large open area at the back for tents, campfires and picnic tables.
 They too got very little sun but lots of privacy.
 Site 31 was a good site, wide and long with enough sun to give you a choice of sun or shade.
 It was not as private but with the damp ocean air it is nice to get the sun.
-Site 29 had not hook ups but it was also large and open.
-The sites up on this row had much less privacy, no hook ups but were good if you were camping as a group.
+Site 29 had no hook ups but it was also large and open.
+The sites up on this row had much less privacy, & no hook ups, but were good if you were camping as a group.

 One day part of our group went golfing at the Navy’s Gallery Golf Course north of Oak Harbour.
 Its about a 40 min drive, but is very affordable for a course that has some ocean-side holes.
 It’s best feature was that we got to see up-close about half a dozen military jets flying to or from the navy base next door.
 Not great when they scream by during your back-swing, but they were definitely cool to see.

-Another day all the adults went into Langley on day to check out the town and have lunch.
+Another day all the adults went into Langley to check out the town and have lunch.
 Langley is located right on the water with amazing view of the Saratoga Passage.
 The town has some great artisan shops and several restaurants.
 It was a beautiful day and we were looking for a patio or deck.
-We stopped at Prima Bistro which had a great deck elevated about of the street so the view of Saratoga Passage was great.
+We stopped at Prima Bistro which had a great deck elevated above the street so the view of Saratoga Passage was fantastic.
 We had a very nice lunch, some great drinks and a lot of laughs.

 Here is my advise for this campground